-Hampton Court is a tale of two palaces; a Tudor one initially built for Cardinal Wolsey, before transferring ownership to Henry VIII and a grand baroque palace for King William III and Queen Mary II.
-Visiting feels like you enter the Tudor era and then walk across and courtyard and through a door and you fast forward in time by 200 years.
+Hampton Court is a tale of two palaces; a Tudor one initially built for Cardinal Wolsey before transferring ownership to Henry VIII and a grand baroque palace for King William III and Queen Mary II.
+Visiting feels like you enter the Tudor era and then walk across a courtyard and through a door, and you fast forward in time by 200 years.

-The Thameside palace designed to impress has a 1000 rooms, 18 courtyards and 750 acres of gardens and parkland.
-Please take a tour through Britain’s fascinating history and hear the full story of King Henry VIII, and see the rooms Henry and his court would recognise.
-Step into the 1700s and see the architecture of Sir Christopher Wren, the designer of St Paul’s Cathedral.
+Please take a tour through Britain's fascinating history, hear King Henry VIII's full story, and see the rooms Henry and his court would recognise.
+Step into the 1700s and see the architecture of Sir Christopher Wren, the designer of St Paul's Cathedral.
 He removes half of the Tudor building and replaces it with an elegant baroque Palace.
+The Thameside palace designed to impress has 1000 rooms, 18 courtyards and 750 acres of gardens and parkland.

 A day at Hampton Court is a chance to explore one of Europe’s most extraordinary Royal homes.
-You will hear the real stories of England’s Kings and Queens, in the places where the events took place.
 Make it a Royal day out and Tour Windsor Castle and Hampton Court Palace on a driver-guided day tour from London.
+Hear the real stories of England’s Kings and Queens in the places where the events took place.

 The vast riverside palace with world famous gardens